dgerabagi/aiascent-dev/prompt.md

 </M1. artifact schema>

 <M2. cycle overview>
+Current Cycle 100 - idea to use citizen architect avatars as decoration behind text blocks.
-Current Cycle 99 - sparkles missing on one page, new image assets, lets benefit from learned consistent image generation Cycle 98 - great progress, additional requests and course alignment Cycle 97 - request image prompts and plan for new course Cycle 96 - gifs created now create descriptions for them
+Cycle 99 - sparkles missing on one page, new image assets, lets benefit from learned consistent image generation Cycle 98 - great progress, additional requests and course alignment Cycle 97 - request image prompts and plan for new course Cycle 96 - gifs created now create descriptions for them